Sarah Benedict Brown1

 Maj.-Gen. James Lauderdale Gilbert Burnett of Leys, 13th Bt. was born on 1 April 1880.2 He was the son of Colonel Sir Thomas Burnett of Leys, 12th Bt. and Mary Elizabeth Cumine.2 He married Sybil Aird Crozier Smith, daughter of William Crozier Smith, on 10 July 1913.2 He died on 13 August 1953 at age 73.2

-Maj.-Gen. James Lauderdale Gilbert Burnett of Leys, 13th Bt. fought in the Boer War between 1899 and 1902, where he was mentioned in desptaches.2 He fought in the First World War, where he was mentioned in desptaches eleven times, and was severely wounded.2 He was decorated with the award of Companion, Distinguished Service Order (D.S.O.) (and bar) in 1917.2 He was Colonel Commandant of the 14th Infantry Brigade between 1917 and 1919.2 He was decorated with the award of Legion of Honour.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1919.2 He gained the rank of Brigadier in the service of the Royal Company of Archers.2 He succeeded to the title of 13th Baronet Burnett, of Leys, co.
-Kincardine [N.S., 1626] on 25 January 1926.2 He gained the rank of Colonel Commandant in 1927 in the service of the Shanghai Defense Force.2 He held the office of Deputy Lieutenant (D.L.) of Aberdeenshire.2 He gained the rank of Major-General in 1931.2 He was invested as a Companion, Order of the Bath (C.B.) in 1932.2 He gained the rank of Colonel in the service of the Gordon Highlanders.2
+He fought in the Boer War between 1899 and 1902, where he was mentioned in desptaches.2 He fought in the First World War, where he was mentioned in desptaches eleven times, and was severely wounded.2 He was awarded the Companion, Distinguished Service Order (D.S.O.) in 1917 and bar.2 He was Colonel Commandant of the 14th Infantry Brigade between 1917 and 1919.2 He was awarded the Chevalier, Ordre national de la Légion d'honneur.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1919.2 He gained the rank of Brigadier in the Royal Company of Archers.2 He succeeded as the 13th Baronet Burnett, of Leys, co.
+Kincardine [N.S., 1626] on 25 January 1926.2 He gained the rank of Colonel Commandant in 1927 in the Shanghai Defense Force.2 He held the office of Deputy Lieutenant (D.L.) of Aberdeenshire.2 He gained the rank of Major-General in 1931.2 He was appointed Companion, Order of the Bath (C.B.) in 1932.2 He gained the rank of Colonel in the Gordon Highlanders.2

 Children of Maj.-Gen. James Lauderdale Gilbert Burnett of Leys, 13th Bt. and Sybil Aird Crozier Smith